zikula/core/src/docs/en/dev/Hooks/zikula_hooks.rst

 The `addType()` method used in setting up hook bundles is how a subscriber indicates what hookable events are available (understood) by the module.
-The first parameter is the hook type (e.g., `'ui.view'`).
-The second parameter is the event name that is triggered by *THIS* module (e.g., `'news.hook.articles.ui.view'`).
+The first parameter is the hook type (e.g., `'display_view'`).
+The second parameter is the event name that is triggered by *THIS* module (e.g., `'blog.ui_hooks.articles.display_view'`).

-So if this module was a news module, then the second parameter is the unique name of a hookable event that only *this* news module actually triggers.
-Under the hood, when a user attaches, say, a comment module (a hook provider), then the hook handler of the comment module will be attached to the HookManager using the event name supplied by the news module (the hook subscriber).
+So if this module was a blog module, then the second parameter is the unique name of a hookable event that only *this* blog module actually triggers.
+Under the hood, when a user attaches, say, a comment module (a hook provider), then the hook handler of the comment module will be attached to the HookManager using the event name supplied by the blog module (the hook subscriber).

-For example, `attach news.ui.view` to `comments.handler.ui.view` which is the name of a callable handler registered by the hook provider (comment).

 Provider Capability